-The Abbotsford Convent Foundation (ACF) is committed to improving access within the Convent precinct for everyone.
-The ACF acknowledges that there are access challenges inherent in the Convent’s heritage buildings and gardens and remedial work is being undertaken as funding permits.
+Abbotsford Convent is committed to improving access across the precinct for everyone.
+We acknowledge that there are access challenges inherent in the Convent’s heritage buildings and gardens and remedial work is being undertaken as funding permits.

-Guide/assistance dogs are welcome throughout the Abbotsford Convent grounds and buildings.
+Guide/assistance dogs are welcome throughout the Convent’s grounds and buildings.
 (Dogs must be kept on a leash at all times)

 The following accessible parking spaces are available for use by holders of a Disabled Persons permit: